tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/K3s/Readme.md

 - **VM:** You can locate the synced resources in the guest machine at `/home/vagrant/src`.

-**Note:** You can simply change the config to point to another source directory (realtive or absolute) on your host or in the guest (absolute) any time by editing the line `config.vm.synced_folder` in the Vagrantfile.
+**Note:** You can simply change the config to point to another source directory (relative or absolute) on your host or in the guest (absolute) anytime by editing the line `config.vm.synced_folder` in the Vagrantfile.

 ### Verify synced folders working
 To verify your VM is picking up the files from the host `src` directory: